This post includes affiliate links.

-This version can be more complicated for some people as you have to turn your work and can’t see exactly where to crochet due to the twist.
+This version can be more complicated for some people.
+You have to turn your work and can’t see exactly where to crochet due to the twist.

-But I do have an extremely detailed video tutorial below incase you need a more visual representation on how to create the perfect cable stitches flat.
+But I do have an extremely detailed video tutorial below.
+Incase you need a more visual representation on how to create the perfect cable stitches flat.

 The amount of numbers and stitch types to choose for the flat version of the cable stitches is exactly the same as the round.

 To make it more clear, I used the same amount of stitches and the same type of stitches for the flat version as I did for the round one.

 So, on the picture below you can see again that I created fptr’s first on the second set (stitches 4, 5 and 6.

 Or you make straight post stitches.
 Which in this case have to be back post stitches as we are on the wrong side of the work.

 In this case, I created straight back post double crochets from right to left (left to right if you are a left handed crocheter).

 Once you finished the row, it should like the picture below.

-Then you will turn your work again and you would work on the perfect cable stitches that are twisted again on the right side of the work.
+Then you will turn your work again.
+You would work on the perfect cable stitches that are twisted again on the right side of the work.

 Are there types of stitches that look like cables?

 Yes, there are.
 I also have a detailed tutorial on how to create the Woven Cable Stitch on the Woven Cable Basket.

 A very detailed Video Tutorial on how to crochet the Perfect Cable Stitch EVERY TIME:

-Now that you learned the basics of the perfect cable stitch, let me now show you a video tutorial on how to crocheted it flat and in a round.
+Now you learned the basics of the perfect cable stitch!
+Let me now show you a video tutorial on how to crocheted it flat and in a round.

 It should definitely help you if you are a visual learner.
 Enjoy.